 To assess if a probiotic strain has the ability to reach the gut alive, specific laboratory tests are undertaken to detect the presence of the probiotic strain in the individual’s stool after supplementation6,7,8.
 It is important to choose a probiotic supplement which contains strains that have been proven to reach the gut alive.
 It is commonly believed that probiotics need to be taken in enteric-coated capsules to protect the probiotics as they pass through the stomach before being released into the gut.
 This is not necessary for probiotic strains which are resilient and able to reach the gut without damage.
 Learn more about common probiotic myths by reading The Survival Myth.

 By rapidly growing in numbers, probiotics can ‘crowd out’ any pathogenic (or ‘bad’) strains of bacteria that may have been able to take hold (Glossary definition: pathogens).
-The good bacteria compete with pathogens for both their food sources and space in which to live, making it difficult for the undesirable bacteria to survive.
-Probiotics also produce certain acids10 which discourage pathogens, whilst improving the gut environment for their own benefit and for the benefit of other types of good bacteria, which also begin to grow in numbers.
+The good bacteria compete with pathogens for both their food sources and space in which to live, making it difficult for the undesirable bacteria to survive9.
+Probiotics also produce certain acids10 which discourage pathogen growth, whilst improving the gut environment for their own benefit and for the benefit of other types of good bacteria, which also begin to grow in numbers.

 When the gut microbiome comes into balance with increased levels of beneficial bacteria and reduced levels of pathogenic bacteria, the individual may notice an improvement in their digestion and wellbeing.
 This is because gut pathogens produce many toxins11 and other substances that negatively affect our health, whereas probiotic strains of bacteria produce beneficial substances, including certain vitamins and short-chain-fatty-acids that have a positive impact on our overall health.